SoMuchForSubtlety/f1viewer/README.md

  - `$ordinal`: the ordinal numer of the event
  - `$episodenumber`: the episode number as reported by F1TV
  - `$json`: all metadata fields and the full source metadata from F1TV
+ - `$lang`: the preferred languages as a comma separated list

 If you have ideas for more variables feel free to open an issue.